alirezaeiii/TMDb-CMP-Playground/README.md

 # TMDb-CMP-Playground
-Minimal CMP project that showcase shared element transition as well as caching.
+CMP project that showcase shared element transition as well as caching.

 This is a Compose Multiplatform project targeting Android, iOS.